 The amount of money you can generate from hosting an online pearl party depends on how many parties you’re able to host in a month, the number of attendees, and your overhead.
 Average revenue from a pearl party is about $1,500, and you should be able to achieve a profit margin of about 70%.

-In your first year or two, you might host 5 parties each month, giving you annual revenue of $90,000 and a profit of more than $65,000.
+In your first year or two, you might host 5 parties each month, giving you annual revenue of $90,000 and a profit of $63,000.
 After you establish a reputation, you might host 12 parties each month and bring in $2,000 in revenue from each.
-This would give you annual revenue of $288,000, and a tidy profit of $200,000.
+This would give you annual revenue of $288,000, and a tidy profit of around $200,000.

-There really is no limited to the income potential.
+There really is no limit to the income potential.
 Before the pandemic, established company Vantel Pearls made around $500 per party.
-Now their live-streamed parties often bring in $6-7,000, and have reached as high as $17,000.
+Now their live-streamed parties often bring in $6,000 to $7,000, and have reached as high as $17,000.

 What barriers are there?